microsoft/sarif-pattern-matcher/docs/DebuggingGuide.md

-# From Zero to Bug Fix Hero
+# Sarif Pattern Matcher Debugging Guide
+This document will take an engineer through enlistment in the SARIF pattern matcher repository through successfully setting a breakpoint in code.

-These steps assume you are an authorized contributor to this repository.
-If you are not already an authorized contributor, please fork the repo first and complete all steps off of your fork.
+*NOTE*: These steps assume you are an authorized contributor to this repository.
+If you are not already an authorized contributor, please fork the repo and complete all steps off that fork.

 ## Visual Studio
 Install the latest version of Visual Studio with the minimum initial workloads: